Looking to connect with HR professionals in BC and the Yukon?

 CPHR BC & Yukon accepts proposals on an ongoing basis from qualified speakers interested in participating in our core professional development program.
 Proposals can be submitted through our submission form.

 Conference speakers are managed separately from our Professional Development speakers and require a different application form.
-At this time, the call for speaker proposals for our 2022 HR Conference & Expo has now closed.
-If you are interested in submitting a proposal to be a speaker at the 2023 HR Conference & Expo, please click here to fill out a contact form to be be notified once the call for speaker proposals opens.
+If you are interested in submitting a proposal to be a speaker at the HR Conference & Expo, more information will be available in June of each year, please click here to sign up to receive an email notification when the online speaker submission system opens.

 Prior to submitting the online form for our core professional development program, speakers are encouraged to read each of the following sections: